petroemil/Rx.Book/Draft.md

 this.Subscribe(source, "#2");
 ```

-After running this example, you can clearly see that you only recieve events with dates after the date of the subscribtion.
+After running this example, you can clearly see that you only receive events with dates after the date of the subscription.

 ![](Marble%20Diagrams/HotObservableSample.png)

 Now, just like in the previous example, let's try to "cool it down" by using the `Replay()` and `Connect()` methods.
-In the first example call the `Connect()` immediately, meaning this cold observable will start caching the events of the underlying hot observable immediately, and every time someone subscribes to this cold observable, they will receiv the whole history of events since the activation of the stream.
+In the first example call the `Connect()` immediately, meaning this cold observable will start caching the events of the underlying hot observable immediately, and every time someone subscribes to this cold observable, they will receive the whole history of events since the activation of the stream.

 ```csharp
 var timer = new DispatcherTimer { Interval = TimeSpan.FromSeconds(1) };